GPS : 48°31'41.5 N 4°45'32.2 W

 False marble, trompe-l'oeil niches, we are immersed in a completely fashionable reconstruction at the beginning of Romanticism.

-In front of the painted niches, three statuettes rest on a support that can still be seen.
+In front of the painted niches, three statuettes rest on a support.

 They represent Saint Gonvel as a monk, a Virgin and Child and a Christ showing his wounds to Saint Thomas.
 These statues have long been housed in the town church and the chapel of Kersaint.